8 Top-Rated Tourist Attractions in the Jezreel Plain

 Rising above the valley plains are the ruins of this Crusader castle built by the French Knights Hospitallers and named Belvoir for the views.
 The knights acquired this territory in 1168 and went on to build one of the strongest frontier fortresses in the Frankish kingdom.
 In 1187, it withstood an attack by Saladin, although two years later, the knights were forced to surrender the castle on the promise of safe passage to Tyre.
 Fearing the Crusaders might regain possession of the castle, the Arabs decided to destroy it in 1219, and although the Crusaders did indeed recover the area in 1241, the castle was never rebuilt.
 The ruins here are incredibly atmospheric, surrounded on three sides by a moat and with outer walls in the form of a pentagon reinforced by seven towers.
-On the ground floor, you can still make out the areas that would have acted as store rooms, kitchen, and dining room, and that branched off an inner courtyard, which is thought to have been roofed over originally.
+On the ground floor, you can still make out the areas that would have acted as store rooms, a kitchen, and dining room, and that branched off an inner courtyard, which is thought to have been roofed over originally.

 7 Beit Alpha Synagogue